amalchaminda81/MIT-Project/README.md

 # MIT-Project
 #This is done for the UCSC as a final project in MIT Degree.
+# Please install Python 3.0, PyQt5 and OpenCV inorder to run the project.
+Import all the mentioned libraries too.

 import sys
 import numpy as np